LevitatingBusinessMan/catbin/README.md

 	-p					Port to listen for nc sockets
 	-s					Port to run webserver on
-	-w, --webcontent	Directory were files are served from
+	-w, --webcontent	Directory were files are served from -d, --domain		The domain where the service is accessed from

 ```